⚡ HVAC · Salt Lake City, UT

 Budget $79–$420 for permits and inspections.
 Your contractor typically handles the permit process, but confirm this upfront.

-How Does Salt Lake City's Climate Affect Furnace installation?
+How Does Salt Lake City's Climate Affect Furnace Installation?

 Heating efficiency matters more in cold climates.
 High-efficiency units (95%+ AFUE for furnaces) cost more upfront but save significantly on heating bills over time.
 Heat pump systems may need supplemental heating below 0°F.

-Can You DIY Furnace installation or Should You Hire a Pro?
+Can You DIY Furnace Installation or Should You Hire a Pro?

 🚫 Not a DIY Project